 Michael F. Price, born was born in 1953.
 Price graduated in 1973 from the University of Oklahoma with a Bachelors degree in Business Administration.
 In 1999, University of Oklahoma awarded him with a Doctor of Humane Letter.

-Price, the world’s 271st richest person, is the President and Managing Partner at MFP Investors, LLC, which he started in 1991.
+Price is the President and Managing Partner at MFP Investors, LLC, which he started in 1991.
 He is also the Director at Liquinet Holdings.
 Price has been a prominent figure in the world of finance and has a lot of associations with some of the most eminent organizations; he is an active board member of The Albert Einstein College of Medicine, University of Oklahoma Foundation, Jazz at Lincoln Center, and Johns Hopkins.

 Price is an active humanitarian who currently holds the position as the President of his foundation called The Price Family Foundation, which offers grants to individuals and households going through financial hardships.
 He established the Michael F. Price Center which is a 224,000-square-foot building for the Department of Genetic and Translational Medicine at The Albert Einstein College of Medicine, which aims to promote research towards the development of innovative treatment of various diseases.